A link to reset your password has been sent to your email

 Hire one of their bikes and go off and explore the beautiful countryside and the many hidden temples.
 Moped hire is 150 to 350 THB.
 Bicycle hire is 100 THB per day.

-There are 10 Thai massage treatments included in your package at our family Salon in town
+To support the detoxing process, this package includes 10 massage treatments at our Salon in town

 Please book your flights to arrive at Suvarnabhumi Airport (BKK) in Bangkok.
 Airport transfer can be arranged at an additional 2.900 THB per car per way, please coordinate your flight details with Muay Thai Battle Conquer Gym prior to your arrival date.
 Or a private transfer from Suvarnabhumi Airport (BKK) to the bus station can also be arranged at an additional cost of 1.050 THB to be paid to the driver directly.
 This is to ensure that that you catch the correct bus to Smo Thot.
 Once you had reached Smo Thot, a tuk tuk pick up service can be arrange to transfer you to the camp/hotel at 150 THB